 On top of that I then had to walk the dogs twice a day.
-My dogs had been the late afternoon walk, but the morning after my companion had died I had to get up earlier than usual to walk the dogs at the time they were used to.
+When my companion was alive he would walk the dogs in the morning and I would walk the dogs in the late afternoon (when it was more convenient for me).
+The morning after he died I had to get up earlier than usual to walk the dogs at the time they were used to.
 Since then I’ve gradually trained them to have their morning walk a couple of hours later.

 I’d wonder how partners and spouses cope if they’ve left the shopping or the cooking or the laundry to the other party.
 It would no doubt be a struggle.